Lauren Boebert: Early life

-Boebert has said that she was raised in a Democratic household in a liberal area.
+Boebert has stated that her family depended on welfare when she was growing up and that she was raised in a Democratic household in a liberal area.
 Records at the Colorado secretary of state's office show that her mother was registered to vote in Colorado as a Republican from 2001 to 2013 and as a Democrat from 2015 to 2020.
-Boebert herself registered to vote in 2006, at age 19, as a Democrat; in 2008, she changed her affiliation to Republican.
+At age 19, Boebert herself registered to vote in 2006 as a Democrat; in 2008, she changed her affiliation to Republican.

+According to Boebert, she became religious while attending a church in Glenwood Springs, and that she became a born-again Christian in 2009.
+She has claimed she volunteered at a local jail for seven years, but attendance logs at the Garfield County Sheriff's office show that she volunteered at the jail nine times between May 2014 and November 2016.

 Early career

 After leaving high school, Boebert took a job as an assistant manager at a McDonald's in Rifle.
-After marrying in 2007, she got a job filing for a natural gas drilling company and then became a pipeliner, a member of a team that builds and maintains pipelines and pumping stations.
+She later said that this job changed her views about whether government assistance is necessary.
+After marrying Jayson Boebert in 2007, she got a job filing for a natural gas drilling company and then became a pipeliner, a member of a team that builds and maintains pipelines and pumping stations.